MyBitcoinFuture/.github/discussions/welcome-newcomers.md

 **Welcome aboard!
 We're building something amazing together.** 🚀

-*If you have any questions or need help getting started, don't hesitate to ask.
-Our community is here to help!*
+*Our community is here to help with questions and getting started.*